Tae Sung, PhD

 Research, Presentations, & Publications

-The Spirit and the Gift: A Postsecular Reading of Ralph Waldo Emerson and William James.
+The Spirit and the Gift: Pragmatism in a Postsecular Age.
 (Monograph in progress)

-"In the Way of the Gift: Postsecular Conditions of Grace in Marilynne Robinson's Gilead."
-Special issue on the theology of Marilynne Robinson.
+"In the Way of the Gift: The Conditions of Grace in Marilynne Robinson's Gilead."
+Special Issue on the Theology of Marilynne Robinson.
 Ed.
 Haein Park.
-Humanities.
-(Article proposal accepted; in progress)
+Humanities, vol. 9, no. 32, spring 2020.

 Review of Transcendentalism and the Cultivation of the Soul, by Barry M. Andrews.
 Emerson Society Papers, vol. 29, no. 1, spring 2019.